-- A DDS Case Manager assists with the development of a plan of care which must be approved prior to all service delivery.
-The Case Manager also assist with locating, securing and coordination of needed services.
+- A DDS Case Manager assists with the development of a plan of care that must be approved prior to all service delivery.
+The Case Manager also assists with locating, securing, and coordinating needed services.
 Assistive technology needs can be addressed through the team planning process.

 Pieces of the Puzzle

 - Currently, there is a waiting list to receive services through the IHSW-C.

 - There is a maximum dollar limit of services that a child may receive through the IHSW-C during a 12 month period.